-If you are making a TV programme or video about the Advanced Passenger Train - Please let me know !
+If you are making a Film, TV programme or Video featuring the Advanced Passenger Train - Please let me know !

 British Transport Films 1969 Colour